RedisLabs/redislabs-docs/content/modules/installing.md

         - RediSearch - You can find the configuration options in the [RediSearch documentation](https://oss.redislabs.com/redisearch/Configuring.html#redisearch_configuration_options).
         - RedisGraph - You can specify the number of threads to distribute the RediSearch queries to: `THREAD_COUNT X`

-            By default, the thread count is the same number of cores on the node.
+            By default, the thread count is the same as the number of cores on the node.
         - RedisTimeSeries - You can find the configuration options in the [RedisTimeSeries documentation](https://oss.redislabs.com/redistimeseries/configuration/#redistimeseries-configuration-options).
     1. Click ![Save](/images/rs/icon_save.png#no-click "Save").